csc530/csc530/README.md

 # Studying computer-scientist

-## currently - student: last year😬😁
+## currently a student: last year😬😁

 Hey!
 It's me Christo**f**er I'm happy to help out in any way I can.
 Full-time student to be a computer scientist👨‍🔬.